greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > This switches back to using "words" instead of "tokens" as in the previous section

-**Thank you for pointing this out.
+**Thank you for pointing out this inconsistency.
 We have carefully edited our manuscript to make sure "tokens" was consistently used instead of "words".**

 > Section "Measuring Time Duration for Preprint Publication Process":